Last Updated on February 10, 2022

-8 Important Things To Affirm To Yourself If You Really Want To Stop Feeling Judged
+8 Important Things To Affirm To Yourself When You Feel Judged

 1. I Always Do What’s Right For Me And The People I Love